Writing a great product manager resume helps you stand out when recruiters or hiring managers start to interview candidates.

-Finally, an effective product manager resume will include a small skills section at the bottom of the page.
+Finally, an effective product manager resume will include a small product manager skills section at the bottom of the page.

 This section here should be no more than two lines.

-While you should include some of your hard/soft skills, this section is your opportunity to showcase those skills outside the scope of the job description.
+While you should include some of your hard, soft, and technical skills, this section is your opportunity to showcase those skills outside the scope of the job description.

 Include hobbies you have outside of work or projects you've worked on that aren't in line with your core responsibilities.